 The City's level of debt per capita is considered moderate by rating agencies.
-This measurement is not completely unexpected as the City has a large number of aging facilities (particularly schools) and infrastructure.
-The City is currently performing large school reconstruction projects, as well as, the replacement of schools and other facilities.
-Because of major capital needs and the issuance of debt every few years, this measurement will continue to fluctuate as it is dependent on the City's total outstanding principal.
+This rating is not completely unexpected, as the City has a large number of aging facilities (particularly schools) and infrastructure.
+The City is currently performing large school renovation projects, and funding the replacement of schools and other facilities.
+Because of the City's major capital needs, which necessitate the issuance of debt every few years, this measurement will continue to fluctuate, as it is dependent on the City's total outstanding principal.